-Your cat or dog looks to be in some discomfort and is constantly scratching or biting their fur.
-Is it a skin infection or could it be fleas feeding?
-But what do fleas look like?
-Before you take your pet to the vet there are a couple of ways to check if you have fleas in the home.
+Your cat or dog is constantly scratching and biting themselves especially in areas such as neck, thighs and around the tail.
+Is it merely a skin infection or could it be fleas feeding off their back?
+Before you take your pet to the vet, there are a couple of ways to check for fleas in your home.

 - Can you see fleas crawling on your pet’s coat?
 They are normally reddy-brown and about 2mm long.

 - Check the hindquarters of your dog or the head and neck of your cat.
 These are the areas that are targeted and where you might see signs of flea activity.

 - Carefully look at your pet’s skin for fine black droppings.
 This is ‘flea dirt’ or adult flea faeces and looks like ground black pepper.
 A good way to spot it is to use a flea comb over a sheet of white paper, which makes it easier to see the small black specks.

 - Another sign of a problem is flea dirt on pet bedding, carpets or rugs.